aws-samples/aws-media-services-simple-vod-workflow/8-MediaConvertEvents/README-tutorial.md

 1. Choose **Next:Review**.

-1. Repeat the search with `AmazonDyanamoDBFullAccess` in the **Filter** text box and check the name next to that role.
+1. Repeat the search with `AmazonDynamoDBFullAccess` in the **Filter** text box and check the name next to that role.

 1. Enter `EventLambdaRole` for the **Role name**.